LogoFX/logofx.github.io/getstarted.md

 So you decided to create a new application that will look stunning and make life easier for the users.
 Good for you.
 We're here to help ;)

+You can always download the skeleton from [here](https://github.com/LogoFX/Samples.GetStarted/archive/v1.0.0.zip)

 Every great application starts small.
 In our case we want to show a simple text inside the first view.
 This can be done in a few simple steps: